-Welcome to Our SEN homepage and team - Mrs Brown is the SENDCO, Mrs Regan is the Assistant SENDCO, Mrs Gaskel is SENCO support and Mrs Jackson is the Relax Kids Coordinator.
-We have two SEN Governors, Mrs Sarah McKerney and Mrs Annie Walpole.
+Welcome to Our SEN homepage and team - Mrs Catterall is the SENDCO, Mrs Regan is the Assistant SENDCO, Mrs Gaskel is SENCO support and Mrs Jackson is the Relax Kids Coordinator.
+We have a SEN Governor, Mr Graham Gooch.

 At Longton Primary we believe that all children have the right to an education that will enable them to reach their full potential.
 We believe that each child has individual and unique needs and acknowledge that some children require more support than others.
 A child has special educational needs if he/she requires additional or different provision from the provision made generally for children of their age in that school.
 In order to support these children we recognise their needs and plan accordingly.

 The Head Teacher, Staff, and Governors of our school, in partnership with our parents and children, are committed to the inclusion of children with Special Educational Needs.

 We aim to provide access to a broad and balanced curriculum, but also to offer small group support, or individual help, where children have specific needs.

 All children will be valued, and we aim for all children to experience success, confidence and achievement, and to reach their full potential.
 We involve parents, carers and the children in the planning and support at all stages of the pupil development.

 Our Special Educational Needs Co-ordinator manages our Special Educational Needs system, guiding staff in the formulation of Individual Learning Plans in partnership with children and parents to ensure that effective provision is made.
 We have a positive relationship with our external agencies and use them for additional guidance, assessment and support when necessary.

 We support parents in the provision for their children , however, if you are ever unhappy with our arrangements, you can contact school and follow our arrangements for handling complaints document ' Listening to your concerns'.